objornstad/oshinys/README.md

    install.packages(c("shiny", "deSolve", "scatterplot3d", "polspline", "phaseR"))

-Then launch any app from within R, for example:
+THEN launch any app from within R, for example:

 require('oshinys')